Radio 270: Operations, 1966 to 1967

 Conditions of employment and rates of pay were not generous.
 Consequently, there were a series of disputes with personnel and staff turnover rates became high.
-Matters came to a head after the November storm when Proudfoot was approached by three disc jockeys (including the 19-year-old Andy Kirk) with a demand that Oceaan 7 should move its station to a more sheltered location in Bridlington Bay or put into harbour whenever bad weather threatened.
+Matters came to a head after the November storm when Proudfoot was approached by three disc jockeys (including the 19 year old Andy Kirk) with a demand that Oceaan 7 should move its station to a more sheltered location in Bridlington Bay or put into harbour whenever bad weather threatened.
 Kirk had previously conveyed his concerns about safety to the local press.
 Proudfoot summarily dismissed all three of the DJs.

 A number of the shareholders now became restless and two attempts were made to oust Proudfoot from his post of managing director.
 Both of these attempts failed.
 Bill Pashby resigned as Maritime Director "...fed up with the continuous sackings of the crew".
 Proudfoot eventually responded to these concerns by moving Oceaan 7's position to Bridlington Bay while moving to a one-week staff rotation for most on-board personnel.
 The move to Bridlington Bay gave more settled conditions but it worsened reception of Radio 270's signal across large parts of its audience catchment area.

 By early 1967, Radio 270's affairs seemed to be stabilising and it was reported that the station was breaking-even financially.

 Close down

 The pirate radio stations attracted opposition from within the British political establishment.
-It was claimed that their broadcasts interfered with emergency service communications, and this led to enactment of the Marine Offences Broadcasting Act of 1967, which took effect at midnight on 14 August of that year.
-This Act prohibited the management, funding, support or supply of pirate radio ships from the British mainland.
+It was claimed that their broadcasts interfered with emergency service communications, and this led to enactment of the Marine, &c., Broadcasting (Offences) Act 1967, which took effect at midnight on 14 August of that year.
+This act prohibited the management, funding, support or supply of pirate radio ships from the British mainland.

 The pirate stations campaigned against the Act during the early months of 1967.
 Radio 270 was prominent in this campaign and its contributions to the campaign took on an overtly political dimension.
 A group of Conservative MPs and activists became involved with Radio 270.
 These included the MP for Beverley, Patrick Wall.
 The station gave airtime to a number of political causes including a broadcast by Wall in which he advocated British recognition of the white minority UDI regime in Rhodesia.
 Radio 270 broadcast advertisements supporting Conservative party candidates in the Scarborough municipal elections of 1967.
 Harvey Proctor, then Chairman of the University of York Conservative Society, made regular half-hour current affairs broadcasts.
 Proctor went on to have a controversial career as a Conservative MP and prominent member of the Conservative Monday Club.

 This appeared to harden the Labour government's resolve to deal with the pirates.
 Postmaster-General Edward Short stated about Radio 270 that "It is the first time in peacetime that this country has been subjected to a stream of misleading propaganda from outside our territorial waters and I do not think this is a matter for joking".